Improving VAEs' Robustness to Adversarial Attack: Defending VAEs

-Recent research into disentangling VAEs~\citep{Higgins2017,siddharth2017learning,Kim2018,Chen2018,Esmaeili2018,Mathieu2019} and the information bottleneck~\citep{Alemi2017,Alemi2018} have looked to regularise the ELBO with the hope of providing more interpretable or simpler embeddings.
-This hints at an interesting link to robustness and raises the question: \emph{can we use methods for encouraging disentanglement to also encourage robustness}?
+Recent research into disentangling VAEs~\citep{Higgins2017,siddharth2017learning,Kim2018,Chen2018,Esmaeili2018,Mathieu2019} and the information bottleneck~\citep{Alemi2017,Alemi2018} has looked to regularise the ELBO with the hope of providing more interpretable embeddings.
+These regularisers also have influences on the smoothness and stochasticity of the embeddings learned.

-Of particular relevance is the recent work of~\citet{Mathieu2019}.
-They introduce the notion of \emph{\textbf{overlap}} in the embedding of a VAE and show how controlling it is critical to achieving smooth and meaningful latent representations.
-Overlap encapsulates both the level of uncertainty in the encoding process and also a locality of this uncertainty: to learn a smooth representation we not only need our encoder distribution to have an appropriate level of entropy, we also want the different possible encodings to be similar to each other, rather than spread out through the space.
+Of particular relevance,~\citet{Mathieu2019} introduce the notion of \emph{\textbf{overlap}} in the embedding of a VAE: the level of overlap between per-datapoint posteriors as they combine to form the aggregate posterior.
+Controlling this is critical to achieving a smoothly varying latent embedding.
+Overlap encapsulates both the level of uncertainty in the encoding process and also a locality of this uncertainty.
+To learn a smooth representation we not only need our encoder distribution to have an appropriate entropy, we also want the different possible encodings to be similar to each other.
+Critically,~\citet{Mathieu2019} show that many methods proposed for disentangling, and in particular the $\beta$-VAE \citep{Higgins2017,Alemi2017}, provide a mechanism for directly controlling this overlap.

-\citet{Mathieu2019} further show that the success of many methods for disentanglement, and in particular the $\beta$-VAE \cite{Higgins2017}, are rooted precisely in controlling this level of overlap.
-Controlling overlap is exactly what we need to carry out in our second suggested approach to defending VAEs.
-We therefore propose to train more robust VAEs by using the same ELBO regularisers as employed by disentanglement methods.